The Ship Beyond Time

 Emotional/Substance Abuse, Suicidal Ideation, Racism

-I read this duology back to back, considering the fact that I bought it back to back.
 I had a few more problems in this one than the first book, but that didn’t stop me from enjoying this book in one sitting.
+That time travel plot?
+The world building?
+Even more confusing.
+The new characters?
+One

 After the events from the last book, Nix is happy.
 Her relationship with her dad is improving, she’s on her way to Navigating the ship by herself… things are good.
 Until she finds out a prophecy saying she is going to end up losing the one she loves and ending up alone and just like her dad.

 This whole concept kind of confused me.
 It was tattoo on his arm, right?
 And/or a lady prophesied it?
 Why didn’t the dad mention this in the first book?
-He mentions that he notices the evolving relationship, yet forgets to mention she could lose him?!
-But, I digress…
+So many things could have been set up in book one to make the plot in this book so much more hard hitting and heart racing, but it felt out of no where.